lodu/vodding/docs/mongodb.md

 Channel-specific information such as `badges`, `badgeInfo`, `isBroadcaster`, `isSubscriber`, `isFounder`, `isMod`, `isVip`, and `isArtist` is stored within each individual message.
 This is because these attributes can vary between different chat livestream channels.
 For example, a user might be a moderator in one channel but not in another.

-### ChatMessage Model
+### TwitchChatMessage Model

-The `ChatMessage` model represents an individual chat message and includes the following fields:
+The `TwitchChatMessage` model represents an individual chat message and includes the following fields:

 - `id`: Unique identifier for the message.
 - `date`: Timestamp of when the message was sent.